marg4ryn/ShopIT/README.md

 ## **Functionalities**
 - Browsing products and categories
 - Searching, filtering and sorting products
-- Adding products to the cart
+- Adding products to the shopping cart stored in cookies
 - Placing an order with the selection of payment and delivery methods
 - User registration and login
 - Order history and the ability to track them